Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

 Recall that for $f\in\C[x_1,\dots, x_n]$ and $g\in \C[y_1,\dots, y_m]$, their Thom--Sebastiani sum is defined as

 A corollary of Kreuzer--Skarke's classification of quasi-homogeneous polynomials, \cite{KreuzerSkarke}, is that any invertible polynomial can be decoupled into the Thom--Sebastiani sum of \textit{atomic} polynomials of the following three types: \begin{itemize} \item Fermat: $\w=x_1^{p_1}$, \item Loop: $\w=x_1^{p_1}x_2+x_2^{p_2}x_3+\dots+x_n^{p_n}x_1$, \item Chain: $\w=x_1^{p_1}x_2+x_2^{p_2}x_3+\dots+x_n^{p_n}$. \end{itemize} The Thom--Sebastiani sums of polynomials of Fermat type are also called Brieskorn--Pham. \begin{ex} Consider the matrix $A= $.
-The corresponding polynomial is the $E_7$ singularity, and is the Thom-Sebastiani sum of $x^3+xy^3$ and $z^2$.
-In fact, ADE singularities in all dimensions are examples of invertible polynomials. \end{ex}
+The corresponding polynomial is the $E_7$ singularity, and is the Thom--Sebastiani sum of $x^3+xy^3$ and $z^2$.
+In fact, ADE singularities in normal form and in all dimensions are examples of invertible polynomials. \end{ex}

 A key piece of data which is associated to an invertible polynomial $\w$ is its \emph{maximal symmetry group}

 In other words, by setting $\chi_\w$ to be the character given by projection onto $t_{n+1}$, and where $\Gamma_{\w}$ acts on $\C^n$ in the obvious way, $\w$ is $\Gamma_\w$-equivariant of degree $\chi_\w$.
 Note that $t_{n+1}$ is completely determined by the other $t_i$, and so we consider $\Gamma_\w\subseteq(\C^*)^n$.
 Since $\w$ is quasi-homogeneous, there is a natural inclusion